c-hive/gha-npm-cache/README.md

 [![CI](/../../workflows/CI/badge.svg?branch=master)](/../../actions)

 GitHub Action caches improve build times and reduce network dependencies.
 However, writing the correct cache logic is [tricky](https://github.com/actions/cache/blob/9ab95382c899bf0953a0c6c1374373fc40456ffe/examples.md#node---npm).
 You need to understand how the [cache action](https://github.com/actions/cache) (keys and restore keys) work.
 Did you know you're not supposed to cache the `node_modules` folder?
-This setup is different per OS and takes a lot of space in your workflows.
+The setup is different per OS and takes a lot of space in your workflows.
 Not anymore!

-`gha-npm-cache` is a simple 1-liner that covers all use-cases:
+`gha-npm-cache` is a simple 1-liner that covers all use-cases, correctly:
 - Caches the NPM cache directory instead of `node-modules` [as recommended](https://github.com/actions/cache/blob/9ab95382c899bf0953a0c6c1374373fc40456ffe/examples.md#node---npm)
 - Works on Ubuntu, MacOS and Windows
 - Restore keys take the OS into account [as recommended](https://github.com/actions/cache/blob/9ab95382c899bf0953a0c6c1374373fc40456ffe/examples.md#node---npm)